SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Numerical experiments

 \subsection{Experiments using Low-Order Discretization}

 In this section, we demonstrate how SlabLU performs on sparse coefficient matrices arising from PDEs discretized with 2nd order finite differences.
-We also compare SlabLU to SuperLU, an existing multi-level nested dissection code.
+We also compare SlabLU to SuperLU, a black-box sparse direct solver code.

-We conducted the experiments on three different architectures: (1) a 16-core Intel i9-12900k CPU with 128 GB of RAM, (2) an NVIDIA RTX 3090 GPU with 24 GB of memory and access to 128 GB of RAM, and (3) an NVIDIA V100 with 32 GB of memory and access to 768 GB of RAM.
-We chose to run experiments on architectures (1) and (2) to demonstrate that the memory volume required to run SlabLU is reasonable.

-All experiments used double precision.
-While the RTX 3090 supports double precision calculations, its peak performance using fp64 is significantly less than that of fp32.
-In comparison, the V100 is designed for high performance with fp64.
-Surprisingly, we found that the timings on the two systems did not differ significantly.
-We observed significant speedups for Stage Two on the V100 compared to the RTX 3090, but little change for Stage One, leading us to conclude that the factorization of $\mtx T$ is compute-bound, whereas the sparse factorizations in Stage One are latency-bound.

 We demonstrate competitive scaling for the build time of the factorization and for the memory footprint.
-See Figure \ref{fig:poisson_fd} for the Poisson equation (\ref{eq:poisson_body_load}) and Figure \ref{fig:greens_fd} for the constant-coefficient Helmholtz equation (\ref{eq:constant_coeff_helm}).
-Despite the super-linear complexity scaling, the scaling appears to be linear for grids of size up to $N=100$M. However, for coercive PDEs, there is rarely a reason to scale the discretizations to such large grids.
-For the Helmholtz equation, we discretize to at least 10 points per wavelength to resolve the oscillatory solutions, leading to large grids.
+See Figure \ref{fig:greens_fd} for the constant-coefficient Helmholtz equation (\ref{eq:constant_coeff_helm}).
+Despite the super-linear complexity scaling, the scaling appears to be linear for grids of size up to $N=100$M. We discretize the Helmholtz equation to at least 10 points per wavelength to resolve the oscillatory solutions, leading to large grids.
 However, due to the effect of pollution when using low-order discretization, we need to discretize the Helmholtz equation to 250 points per wavelength to attain 3 digits of accuracy with respect to the known analytic solution.

-Sparse direct solvers use sparsity in the discretized operator in order to factorize the sparse coefficient matrix exactly.
-SlabLU uses sparsity in the traditional sense for the sparse factorizations (\ref{eq:sparse_blocktri}) in Stage One.
-In order to construct the reduced coefficient matrix $\mtx T$, we prove a rank property in Proposition (\ref{prop:rank_property}) that allows us to represent sub-blocks $\mtx T_{jk} \in \mathbb{R}^{n_2 \times n_2}$ \textit{exactly} in $O(n_2 b)$ storage and recover $\mtx T_{jk}$ in HBS format using random sampling; see Section \ref{sec:hmatrix_rand}.
-Crucially, Proposition (\ref{prop:rank_property}) is a purely algebraic property that holds regardless of the PDE.
-Often, the HBS rank of $\mtx T_{jk}$ is considerably less than $2b$; SlabLU uses adaptive rank sampling in the HBS construction to considerably save on build time and storage costs.
-For a thin slab with $\lambda$ wavelengths in the thin dimension, we have observed that the ranks are roughly twice $\lambda$ plus a small constant factor.
-For the Poisson equation, HBS rank about 50 approximates $\mtx T_{jk}$ to high accuracy.